CKs-Technology-News/PrivacyTools/README.md

 - [eMail IP Leak](https://emailipleak.com/)
 - [eMail checker - Check if email exists or not.](https://email-checker.net/)
 - [fingerprintjs](https://fingerprintjs.com/demo/)– Good for basic tests, from people who believe and claim can create unique fingerprints "99.5%" of the time.
-- [haveibeenpwned](https://haveibeenpwned.com/) – Is you account compromised?
+- [Have I Been Pwned](https://haveibeenpwned.com/) – Is you account compromised?
 - [howsmyssl](https://www.howsmyssl.com/) – How secure HTTPS/SSL/TLS in your browser test.
 - [html5test](https://html5test.com/)
 - [ipleak](https://ipleak.net/)